-Keeping Faith is the drama series everyone is talking about, and it’s now airing on BBC One after a hugely successful run in its native Wales.
+Keeping Faith is the drama series everyone is talking about, and its second season is coming to BBC One on July 23rd.

-The programme originally aired in Welsh as Un Bore Mercher ('One Wednesday Morning') on S4C in autumn 2017, then debuted in English on BBC Wales in spring 2018, and now BBC One viewers are getting a chance to see what all the hype is about over the summer.
+The programme originally aired in Welsh as Un Bore Mercher ('One Wednesday Morning') on S4C in autumn 2017, then debuted in English on BBC Wales in spring 2018.
+After becoming a breakout hit on iPlayer, it was then given a run on BBC One and is getting a primetime slot for season 2 on Tuesday nights at 9pm.

 Find out more about where the mystery was filmed with our guide to Keeping Faith’s filming locations.